Axanthic-Game-Studios/Lands-of-Icaria/LOG.md

 - placing and mining a Storage Vase plays an updated Sound, no longer suggesting the Storage Vase broke into pieces when mined
 - Icaria Farmland and Fertilized Farmland can be used to plant Dead Bush on to be in Line with vanilla Behavior
 - Cypress, Droughtroot, Fir, Laurel, Olive, Plane and Populus Leaves drop fitting falling Leaves Particle now
+- Smooth Quartz Slabs can be used once again to construct the Portal with

 Fixes